jeyoung/esp8266-dht11-1602a/README.md

 # Introduction

-This project is for measure the temperature and humidity with a DHT11 sensor and to display the readings on an LCD 1602A display.
+This project is for measuring the temperature and humidity with a DHT11 sensor and to display the readings on an LCD 1602A display.

 # Parts required